Project-Counter/cop5/source/08-sushi/02-authentication-and-security-for-counter-sushi-api.rst

    is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/

+.. _sushi-security:

 Authentication and Security for the COUNTER_SUSHI API
 -----------------------------------------------------

 The COUNTER_SUSHI API MUST be implemented using TLS (HTTPS).

-The API MUST be secured using one or more of the following methods:
+The COUNTER_SUSHI API - excluding the public path /r51/status (see :numref:`sushi-paths`) - MUST be secured using one or more of the following methods:

 * Combination of customer ID and requestor ID
 * API key assigned to the organization harvesting the usage